Introduction

 d) Audit Support

-The scrutiny of tax authorities through audits is an inevitable aspect of financial life.
+Auditing tax authorities through audits is an inevitable aspect of financial life.
 In such instances, the importance of well-maintained and accurate tax records cannot be overstated.
-Tax accountants play a pivotal role in providing audit support, acting as the liaison between the client and tax authorities.
+Tax accountants are pivotal in providing audit support, acting as the liaison between the client and tax authorities.

-During audits, the comprehensive understanding of an individual's or business's financial data, coupled with in-depth knowledge of tax regulations, positions tax accountants as advocates for their clients.
-They navigate the audit process with confidence, ensuring that all necessary documentation is available and transparent.
-This not only facilitates a smoother audit but also enhances the client's credibility with tax authorities, mitigating the risk of unnecessary disputes or penalties.
+During audits, tax accountants' comprehensive understanding of an individual's or business's financial data and in-depth knowledge of tax regulations position them as advocates for their clients.
+They confidently navigate the audit process, ensuring all necessary documentation is available and transparent.
+This facilitates a smoother audit and enhances the client's credibility with tax authorities, mitigating the risk of unnecessary disputes or penalties.

 Table 1: ESG integration into tax planning